SecretNest/ImageStore/README.md

 priHash is a C# Implementation of pHash (http://phash.org).
 Based on phash-0.9.4 for Windows.
 In this tool, [difference degree](doc/concept/DifferenceDegree.md) is based on the calculation of priHash.

-# Use module in PowerShell
+# Use Module in PowerShell
 To use any module from dll in PowerShell, you just need 3 steps:
 1. Start PowerShell.
 Usually it is placed as ```C:\windows\System32\windowspowershell\v1.0\powershell.exe``` in Windows.
 2. Use command ```Import-Module``` to load module from dll file.
 The parameter of this command is the path of the dll file.